Fail-gh/Fedora-Setup-Script/README.md

 1. Open or Select "Install to Hard Drive"
 1. Select Language, Keyboard Layout and Time & Date
-1. Go on "Installation Destination"
+1. Go to "Installation Destination"
-1. Select the disk previously prepared
+1. Select the previously prepared disk
 1. Check Custom and Done
 1. Check Encrypt my data (_**Raccomended**_)
 1. And then "Click here to create them automatically"